jhollway/jameshollway.com/content/authors/admin/_index.md

-In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various empirical settings such as fisheries, freshwater, and trade.
+In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various complex settings such as the global governance of fisheries, freshwater, trade, and health.

 <!-- I am Principle Investigator of the PANARCHIC project
  (Power and Networks and the Rate of Change in Institutional Complexes),